Mi3kka/achievement-viewer/README.md

 - [Prettier (for code formatting)](https://prettier.io/)
 - [Vercel (for hosting)](https://vercel.com/)

-## Project structure
+## 📂 Project Structure

-- **app** - Contains the login page and the initial page that is displayed when a client loads web application.
-The login page is not functional, but it is there to simulate a login page.
-Also contains footers, which are used on all pages.
+This application is organized into the following directories:

-- **pages** - Contains the main view page that is the entry point of the application.
-Can be extended to cover other pages as well.
+- 🚀 **/app**: Contains the login page and initial landing page that users see when they load the web application.
+The login page is not functional, but it serves to simulate a potential authentication flow.
+This directory also contains footers, which are used across all pages of the application.
+Routes to the `MainView` component.

-- **src/components** - Contains React components that are used to build the application UI.
-For example the achievement container is a component, and that component houses achievement cards, which are also components.
+- 📄 **/pages**: Contains the `MainView` component, which forms the core of the application.
+This directory can be expanded with additional pages as needed.
+Currently we retain the main view and simply change component states when the user interacts with the UI.

-- **dummy-data** - Contains the dummy-data.js file, which is used to populate the application with data.
+- 🛠️ **/src/components**: This directory is home to the React components that build the application's UI.
+Components such as the `AchievementContainer` and the `AchievementCard` are housed here.

-- **public** - Contains sub directories for images and icons that are used in the application and by the dummy-data.
+- 🧩 **/dummy-data**: Contains the `GameData.js` file, which is used to populate the application with game and achievement data.

-- **styles** - Contains CSS files that are used to style the application beyond Bootstrap's inline styling.
+- 🖼️ **/public**: This directory contains subdirectories for images and icons used throughout the application.

--
+- 🎨 **/styles**: Contains CSS files used for styling the application, providing a custom aesthetic beyond Bootstrap's inline styles.

 ## Future suggestions